dlodola/public/docs/_posts/2021-07-27-Monte+Carlo+resource+assessments+in+Python.md

 ## Where next?

-- [ ] correlated variables
-- [ ] area depth from grid
-- [ ] GRV from 2 grids
-- [ ] risked distributions
-- [ ] multiple prospects / consolidation

 ### Different models

-An obvious evolution is to cater for different calculation models — in particular for handling gross and net rock volumes (*e.g.*, area-depth curves, top reservoir grid), or for different fluid models (*e.g.*., black oil, oil with associated gas, oil with gas cap).
+An obvious evolution is to cater for different calculation models — in particular for handling gross and net rock volumes (*e.g.*, area-depth curves, top reservoir grid), or for different fluid models (*e.g.*., oil with associated gas, oil with gas cap).

 All these can be achieved by building on what is presented here and will be the subject of follow-up articles.